madlyticalmaddlyzer/ashlynnmaddox-portfolio/README.md

 ## 🌍 Geo-Demographic Dashboard for Global Rollouts
 This project presents an interactive dashboard designed to guide global companies in selecting optimal regions for launching new products.
-By integrating diverse open data sources—including UN statistics, census data, and World Bank indicators—into a centralized Snowflake data warehouse, the dashboard enables scalable analysis of global demographics and market readiness.
+By integrating diverse open data sources including UN statistics, census data, and World Bank indicators into a centralized Snowflake data warehouse, the dashboard enables scalable analysis of global demographics and market readiness.

 ### Key features: